-Hardware startups grow differently than software-only startups.
-But when founders take advantage of new resources, we believe that hardware startups can claim their rightful place among the most successful tech companies in the world.
+Hardware startups grow differently than software-only startups, but when founders take advantage of new resources, we believe they can claim their rightful place among the most successful tech companies in the world.

 The hardware narrative